Hung6129/Hung6129/README.md

 ### My name is Nguyen Phuc Quy Hung
 ### You can call me Hung

 * 🌱 I am a full-stack mobile app developer, able to work well in both of Android and iOS using native SDK or Flutter framework.
-I started as an Android developer and learned about iOS and Flutter on working process.
+I started as an Flutter/Android developer and learned about iOS on working process.
-* 👯 I worked on many projects and in many domains, such as e-wallet, e-commerce, BLE, movie bookingseat and education app.
+* 👯 I worked on many projects and in many domains, such as e-wallet, e-commerce, BLE, food devilery, movie booking-seat and education app.

+* ❤️ I love to design stunning UI/UX application and create awesome functions for it
 *
-* ❤️ I love to design stunning UI/UX application and create awesome functions for it
 * 📃 You can check out my resume: https://bit.ly/3dvmJDD

 * 👉 Here is my Linked-in: https://www.linkedin.com/in/hung6129/